jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/Open_Horse_Show.md

 10. The management will act as stewards at this show and their decision is fnal.
 11. Hard hats required in all hunt seat classes.
 12. RABIES CERTIFICATES REQUIRED.
-IT MUST BE ISSUED AND SIGNED BY A LICENSED VETERINARIAN AT LEAST 30 DAYS(JULY 1, {year}) PRIOR TO THIS SHOW.
+IT MUST BE ISSUED AND SIGNED BY A LICENSED VETERINARIAN AT LEAST 30 DAYS(JULY 1, 2019) PRIOR TO THIS SHOW.
 ATTACH A COPY TO YOUR ENTRY –IT WILL NOT BE RETURNED.
 HORSES CANNOT BE UNLOADED WITHOUT PROOF OF SHOTS.
 THIS IS A VERMONT STATE FAIRS MANDATE.
 NAME OF HORSE SHOULD BE THE SAME ON ENTRY BLANK AND RABIES CERTIFICATE.
-13. All ages are 1/1/{year}.
+13. All ages are as of 1/1/{year}.
 14. Lunch break to be announced.
 15. Health certifcate & negative Coggins required for all out-of-state horses.
 16. NO ONE SHALL APPROACH A JUDGE WITH REGARD TO A DECISION UNLESS